svenluijten/commonmark-dark-mode-images/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Build Status][ico-build]][link-build]

+# ⚠️ This package is abandoned.
+Use [`sven/commonmark-image-media-queries`](https://github.com/svenluijten/commonmark-image-media-queries) instead ⚠️

 This [CommonMark](https://commonmark.thephpleague.com) extension allows you to determine what images to show in dark- or light mode in Markdown converted using CommonMark.